 Income figures are intended as a guide only.

-Although this area of work is open to all graduates and those with an HND, the following subjects may be particularly relevant:
+Although this area of work is open to all graduates and those with a HND, the following subjects may be particularly relevant:

-There are various entry routes into human resources (HR) work but competition for entry is generally fierce for all routes.
-Applying to an HR graduate training scheme is one possibility.
+There are various entry routes into HR but competition is generally fierce for all routes.
+Applying to a HR graduate training scheme is one possibility.
 Early application is strongly advised for such schemes.
 You could also try sending speculative applications for graduate roles.

-Some graduates move into HR after having experienced placements in several areas of an organisation as part of a general management training programme.
-Starting in an administrative role in an HR department provides useful experience and it can be possible to get promoted into HR management if suitable positions arise.
+Some graduates move into HR after having experienced placements in several areas of an organisation, as part of a general management training programme.
+Starting in an administrative role in a HR department provides useful experience and it is possible to get promoted into HR management if suitable positions arise.

 A pre-entry postgraduate qualification in HR/personnel management, while not essential, might be useful.
-Many postgraduate courses require a degree for entry but some may consider other qualifications such as an HND, perhaps with relevant experience.
+Many postgraduate courses require a degree for entry but some may consider other qualifications such as a HND, perhaps with relevant experience.
 Search for postgraduate courses in human resource management.

 You will need to have: